Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Conclusions

 The systems with the highest number of members in DESI are Draco and Sextans, and as it was not published before, we discuss chemo-dynamical properties within Sextans in detail (Section~\ref{sec:gradients}).
 Thanks to DESI, the member stars reach the outskirts of Sextans, up to $\sim10\ r_h$ (Figure~\ref{Fig:sextans}).
-We derived the systemic velocity and the velocity dispersion in Sextans, which are consistent with the literature \citep{Battaglia11}.
-The most metal-poor stars have a higher velocity dispersion than the more metal-rich group (Figure~\ref{Fig:sextans}).
-Within the galaxy, the velocity dispersion is lower in the inner regions, a behaviour that is opposite for the mean metallicity of the system (Figure~\ref{Fig:disp_vel}), which are in great agreement with our chemo-dynamical simulation of a dwarf satellite galaxy.
-These findings suggest that the more metal-rich population is kinematically colder and more confined in the inner parts of Sextans vs a kinematically hotter and more disperse metal-poor population.
-Such results are also in line with the previous finding \citep{Battaglia11}, but they were not venturing in the extreme outskirts of Sextans.
-We find that the metallicity gradient is steeper in the inner regions ($\sim-0.2$~dex~r$_{h}^{-1}$ or $\sim -9\times 10^{-3}$~dex~arcmin$^{-1}$ or $\sim -0.29$~dex~kpc$^{-1}$), while it flattens in the outskirts, reaching null values (see Figure~\ref{Fig:disp_vel}).
+Our systemic velocity, systemic mean metallicity, and their dispersions are consistent with the literature's values \citep{Battaglia11,DESIstellarcat}.
+The most metal-poor stars have a slightly higher velocity dispersion than the metal-rich group (Figure~\ref{Fig:sextans}), considering the [B22~$+$~P22] sample.
+Within the galaxy, the velocity dispersion is lower in the inner regions, a behaviour that is opposite for the mean metallicity of the system (Figure~\ref{Fig:disp_vel}).
+These radial gradients suggest that the metal-rich population is kinematically colder and more confined in the inner parts of Sextans vs a kinematically hotter and more disperse metal-poor population.
+These results are also in line with the previous finding \citep[e.g.][]{Battaglia11,Tolstoy25}, although they were not venturing in the extreme outskirts of Sextans.
+We find that the metallicity gradient is steeper in the inner regions ($\sim-0.25$~dex~r$_{h}^{-1}$ or $\sim -12\times 10^{-3}$~dex~arcmin$^{-1}$ or $\sim -0.36$~dex~kpc$^{-1}$), while it flattens in the outskirts, reaching null values (see Figure~\ref{Fig:disp_vel}).
+The value of the metallicity gradient from DESI data and its behaviour are in agreement with previous findings using medium resolution spectroscopic analysis \citep{Battaglia11,Tolstoy25}.
+Moreover, the observational results are in good agreement with our chemo-dynamical simulation of a dwarf satellite galaxy that had no merger or tidal perturbation.